ChrstphrHll/npc_gen/students/Kunjal Iefyr.md

 ---
 ### Description
 - 4th year Halfling Cleric in Fiesn
-- curly lighter blonde hair that's done up in a top knot, Pale Gray eyes, and Light Tan skin
+- long curly dark red hair that's plain, Pale Gray eyes, and Light Tan skin
 - Is Carefree and Mannerless, and has Faith as their ideal

 ### Organizations